-Think of this precis as a basic paraphrase of the argumentative content of a text.
-Here is a broad and informal guide for a precis, consisting of questions you should always ask of a text as you are reading it, and again after you have finished reading it.
-Don't treat this as an ironclad template, but as a rough approach to producing a precis -- knowing that a truly fine and useful précis need not necessarily satisfy all of these interventions.
+Here is a broad and informal guide for a précis, but it also provides a pretty good guide for the sorts of questions you should always ask of a text as you are reading it critically, and again after you have finished reading it.
+Don't treat this as an ironclad template, but as a rough approach to producing a précis -- a truly fine and useful précis need not necessarily satisfy all of these interventions.

-A precis should try to answer fairly basic questions such as:
+A précis should provide answers to fairly basic questions such as:

 1. What, in your own words, is the basic gist of the argument?